stopthatastronaut/poshdotenv/readme.md

 Import-Module dotenv
 Set-DotEnv # loads from the local .env file
 # code here
-Restore-DotEnv # clears the variables that were loaded by set-dotenv
+Remove-DotEnv # clears the variables that were loaded by set-dotenv
 ```

 ### Advanced scenarios